ashleychontos/pySYD/paper/paper.md

-`pySYD` is adapted from the framework of the IDL-based `SYD` pipeline [@huber2009; hereafter referred to as `SYD`], which has been used frequently to measure asteroseismic parameters for *Kepler* stars and has been extensively tested against closed-source tools on *Kepler* data [@verner2011;@hekker2011].
+`pySYD` is adapted from the framework of the IDL-based `SYD` pipeline [@huber2009; hereafter referred to as `SYD`], which has been used frequently to measure asteroseismic parameters for *Kepler* stars and has been extensively tested against other closed-source tools on *Kepler* data [@verner2011;@hekker2011].
 Papers based on asteroseismic parameters measured using the `SYD` pipeline include @huber2011, @bastien2013, @chaplin2014, @serenelli2017,